4d/docs/docs/ORDA/global-stamp.md

 The global modification stamp is a number, always maintained by 4D, even in case of database restoration, import, etc. Note however that the stamp can be modified using the [`.setGlobalStamp()`](../API/DataStoreClass.md#setglobalstamp) function.

-Once the [data change tracking is configured and enabled](#configuring-data-change-tracking) in the datastore, the following actions are automatically executed by 4D at each record modification (add, modify, delete):
+Once the [data change tracking is configured and enabled](#configuring-data-change-tracking), the following actions are automatically executed by 4D at each record modification (add, modify, delete):

 1. The current global modification stamp value is saved in the special "__GlobalStamp" attribute of the involved entity.
 In case of a deletion, a new entity is also added to the `__DeletedRecords` table with information about the deleted entity and the current global modification stamp value is saved in the "__Stamp" attribute.